tomglenn/and-devops-101/README.md

 ## Fork this Repo

-* Crete an account on GitHub if you haven't one already.
+* Create an account on GitHub if you haven't one already.
 * Fork this repo.
 Forking means to make a copy into your own repository, so you can make changes without affecting the original repository.
 * Give your repo a name, e.g. *devops-training-steve*.